danascheider/skyrim_inventory_management/docs/canonical_models/canonical-models.md

 ### Instance API

 While there are no fields common to every canonical model, there are a few that are worth mentioning as common to most.
-These fields are present on every canonical model except `Canonical::Property` and `Canonical::Material`.
+These fields are present on every canonical model except `Canonical::Property` and `Canonical::RawMaterial`.
 (They are not defined on the pseudo-canonical models `AlchemicalProperty`, `Spell`, `Enchantment`, and `Power`.)
 Each of these columns is a boolean and is required to have a non-`NULL` value.

 #### `purchasable`